-The Philippines has its own Infant Jesus too known as Santo Niño De Cebu.
-The image arrived with Magellan and his spanish expedition in 1521.
-Presented originally as a christening gift to the queen of King Humabon of Cebu in 1521, the statue was lost and later found amid the ruins of Cebu by Legaspi on April 28, 1568, who then had the statue re-enthroned.
-The original statue is now in the Basilica Minore del Santo Niño in Cebu City.
+The Philippines has its own Infant Jesus known as Santo Niño De Cebu.
+The image arrived with Ferdinand Magellan and his spanish expedition in 1521.
+Presented originally as a christening gift to Sultan Humabon the local chieftain and his chief consort Hara Humamay of the island of Cebu in 1521.

 The Tri-Valley Santo Niño Prayer Group was founded in 1989 and has thrived in the Tri-Valley area with a strong membership of up to 250 families.
 The devotion of the Santo Niño is also considered the means of inspiring the highest values in upholding sacred traditions of the Filipino culture and heritage.
-The Santo Niño is looked upon as a powerful symbol of faith, the very symbol that made our mother country a Christian nation.
-The annual Santo Niño Fiesta is celebrated every second Saturday in January together with the San Leandro, San Joaquin and Santa Cruz chapters.
+The Santo Niño is looked upon as a powerful symbol of faith, the very symbol that made our mother country a Christian nation for 500 years of evangelization.
+The annual Santo Niño Fiesta is celebrated every second Saturday in January together with the San Leandro and San Joaquin chapters.

-St. Raymond Catholic Parish in Dublin welcomes the Santo Niño, the first and the only parish in the Tri-Valley that has recognized the Tri-Valley Santo Niño Prayer Group and has enthroned the statue of the Holy Infant Jesus in the parish chapel on September 18, 2016.
+St. Raymond of Peñafort Catholic Parish in Dublin welcomes our prayer group, the first and the only parish in the Tri-Valley that has recognized the Tri-Valley Santo Niño Prayer Group as a Ministry and has enthroned the statue of the Holy Infant Jesus in the parish chapel on September 18, 2016.